effil/effil/README.md

 **output**: returns a new instance of channel.

 ### `pushed = channel:push(...)`
-Pushes value to channel.
+Pushes message to channel.

 **input**: any number of values of [supported types](#important-notes).
 Multiple values are considered as a single channel message so one *push* to channel decreases capacity by one.

 **output**: `pushed` is equal to `true` if value(-s) fits channel capacity, `false` otherwise.

 ### `... = channel:pop(time, metric)`
-Pop value(-s) from channel.
-Removes values from channel and returns them.
+Pop message from channel.
+Removes value(-s) from channel and returns them.
 If the channel is empty wait for any value appearance.

 **input**: waiting timeout in terms of [time metrics](#time-metrics) (used only if channel is empty).